DavidJKTofan/gateway-list-creator/README.md

 ## Automatically create and upload Lists

-By using this form on (Create Zero Trust List on Cloudflare Gateway)[https://gateway-list-creator.pages.dev/create], you can automatically create and upload the List on your Cloudflare Zero Trust account.
+By using this form on [Create Zero Trust List on Cloudflare Gateway](https://gateway-list-creator.pages.dev/create), you can automatically create and upload the List on your Cloudflare Zero Trust account.